 The 3.6-mile round trip hike to Doyles River Falls includes Upper Falls and Lower Falls, as well as Doyles River Cabin, a PATC-managed cabin in the park.

 Upper Falls is 28 feet tall while Lower Falls is 63 feet tall.
-For generous water flow, complete this moderate hike between late-fall and early-spring.
+For flowing cascades, I suggest that you do this moderate hike between late-fall and early-spring.

 Doyles River Cabin was built in 1936 by laborers and artisans with the Civilian Conservation Corps (CCC).
 From the porch, revel in views of Cedar Mountain.